Biomedical Engineering, B.S.

 Curriculum Overview

 SLU has developed an innovative, future-focused biomedical engineering program that incorporates the latest trends in the industry to address the current and future needs of the profession and our society.
-Our B.S. degree in biomedical engineering is designed with three tracks to accommodate our students' different career paths after graduation: pre-health, graduate school and industry.
+Our B.S. degree in biomedical engineering is designed to accommodate our students' different career paths after graduation: pre-health, graduate/professional school and industry.
 Biomedical engineering courses and laboratory experiences at SLU provide a broad fundamental preparation for any of these paths.

-The program is designed to provide a biomedical engineering focus in all core engineering classes, informed by research, into the student experience from the very beginning.
+The program provides a biomedical engineering focus in all core engineering classes, informed by research, into the student experience from the very beginning.
 The major also offers considerable flexibility, allowing for electives within and outside the program.

 Fieldwork and Research Opportunities